 If you bore easily, choose a paint that shifts with the light—the aforementioned Metropolitan AF-690 is not one to be overlooked.
-“This comforting and composed mid-tone gray can shine with light for a glamorous room, or it can gracefully fade in the background, leaving nothing but a comforting ambience,” says Yeo.
+“This comforting and composed mid-tone gray can shine with light for a glamorous room, or it can gracefully fade in the background, leaving nothing but a comforting ambiance,” says Yeo.
 It wasn’t color of the year for nothing.

 Tip Seven: Fear Not Heavy Metals

 Taking the look to another level Fenimore turns to metallics.
 Sleek metal accents and textural elements on pillows or accent benches are her secret weapons.
 Source silver or chrome light fixtures, frames, or furniture with metal finishes to tie it all in.